-To teach the story of Jesus' birth, play an active review game involving being the first to "jump" onto the answers to a question.
+To teach the story of Jesus' birth, including Luke 1's annunciation to Mary and her visit with Elizabeth.
+The lesson uses an active review giant Board game where students/teams work to be the first to "jump" onto the answers to a question.

 Editors note: This lesson's board game is a large sheet or canvas drop cloth taped to the floor.
 The answers are marked on the sheet inside of stars placed in various locations around the sheet.
 You could instead place answers on pieces of paper taped to the floor.
 Use your imagination to think up alternatives!

 Children will play a review game and will be able to recall major points in the birth story.